 Note: Please DO NOT Respond via Comment anywhere on this site

 Bottlenose Dolphin Photo-ID Internship Position for Summer 2024

 The Outer Banks Center for Dolphin Research (OBXCDR)/Nags Head Dolphin Watch are currently accepting applications for the 2024 summer season.
 The research season is May 6th-October 18th.
 Four internship positions are available for the following dates: May 6th-September 30th, May 6th-August 19th, May 20st-September 30th, and June 10th – October 18th.
-Start/end dates are flexible but successful applicants must be able to commit for the entire season.
+Start/end dates are flexible but successful applicants must be able to commit for the entire internship period.

-The Outer Banks Center for Dolphin Research is a 501 c(3) non-profit organization dedicated to the conservation of bottlenose dolphins in the Outer Banks, NC.
+The Outer Banks Center for Dolphin Research is a 501 c(3) non-profit organization dedicated to the conservation of bottlenose dolphins in the Outer Banks of North Carolina.
 Our program’s goal is to gain an understanding of the population dynamics, movement patterns, and behavioral ecology of coastal bottlenose dolphins in the sounds and coastal waters near the Outer Banks.
-The OBXCDR conducts a photo-identification monitoring study of bottlenose dolphins in Roanoke, Croatan, Albemarle, Pamlico and Currituck Sounds.
+The OBXCDR conducts a long-term photo-identification monitoring study of bottlenose dolphins in Roanoke, Croatan, Albemarle, Pamlico and Currituck Sounds.
 Data is collected via dedicated small boat surveys as well as opportunistically from a local dolphin watch.
-Information from the long-term monitoring study will provide a basis for studies involving population trends, habitat utilization, social associations, and ecology of the dolphins as well as aid in efforts to examine bottlenose dolphin stock structure and movement patterns along the U.S. Atlantic coast.
+Information from the monitoring study is used to examine annual population trends, habitat utilization, social associations, and ecology of the dolphins as well as aid in efforts to examine bottlenose dolphin stock structure and movement patterns along the U.S. Atlantic coast.
 Interns will gain experience in field data collection, photo-identification of dolphins, and environmental education.
 For more information about the OBXCDR, please visit: obxdolphins.org.

 The internship position will consist of bottlenose dolphin photo-identification, opportunistic/dedicated field research, and environmental education.
 Responsibilities include:

 - Boat-based photo-identification: The intern will assist with dedicated boat-based photo-identification surveys to contribution to the examination of site fidelity and stock structure of bottlenose dolphins in northeastern North Carolina sounds.
 Responsibilities may include operating a small vessel during transect surveys and sightings, assisting with photo-identification, collecting sighting data for dolphin groups, and general maintenance of field equipment.
 (10% of time)